Joe Biden

 IQ 115

-The success of Joe Biden extends to both his personal and professional lives.
+Joe Biden’s success extends to both his personal and professional lives.
 He was previously a U.S. Senator from Delaware and the Vice President of the United States.
 He has written two books as well.

 He is an outgoing, intelligent man with a reputation for being quick with a joke and has a keen sense of debate.
 He also has a strong memory, which was helpful to him when he was a senator.
 Biden attended the University of Delaware and was educated in Scranton, Pennsylvania.
 He worked as a public defender in Wilmington, Delaware, following law school.